drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_17_Routing_games.md

 - We defined characteristic function games;
 - We defined the Shapley value.

-In this Chapter we'll take a look at another type of game that allows us to model congestion.
+In this chapter we'll take a look at another type of game that allows us to model congestion.

 ## Routing games